Kentucky Route 418: Clark County

 KY 418 travels through Locust Grove and winds its way to the east.
 It travels through Hootentown and then curves to the east-southeast.
 It intersects the southern terminus of KY 3371 (Combs Ferry Road) before curving to the south-southeast.
 It passes Lower Howard's Creek Nature Preserve and curves to the east-northeast.
-It crosses over Lower Howard Creek and curves to the southeast.
-It travels under an overpass that carries KY 627 (Boonesboro Road).
-It curves to the east-southeast and intersects the northern terminus of KY 1924 (Four Mile Road).
-At this intersection, the highway turns left, to the north-northwest, and meets its eastern terminus, an intersection with KY 627.
+It crosses over Lower Howard Creek and curves to the southeast along the Kentucky River.
+It travels under the KY 627 (Boonesboro Road) bridge that spans the river, then curves to the east-southeast and intersects the northern terminus of KY 1924 (Four Mile Road).
+At this intersection, the highway turns left, to the north-northwest, and meets its eastern terminus, an intersection with KY 627, where it is also signed as Four Mile Road.